samyabdellatif/iplinkgui/README.md

-# netui-gtk3
+# NETUI-GTK
 by Samy Abdellatif

-GTK3 GUI app built on top of the pynetlinux package with some modifications for managing the network interfaces in python.
-My goal is to keep it as simple as possible, this app will only show the physical interfaces and allow the simple operations
+GTK3 Graphical User Interface built on top of the pynetlinux library for managing the network interfaces in python.
+My goal is to keep it as simple as possible. [pynetlinux](https://pypi.org/project/pynetlinux/) library is used (ifconfig and route) as an interface to the hardware.

+this app will only show the physical interfaces and allow the simple operations.

 - list pysical interfaces and thier status
 - switching interfaces on/off